Your Path, Your Pace

 You are invited to:

-- Modify or pause practices as needed for your regulation.
+• Modify or pause practices as needed to stay steady.

 Plain-language reflections, embodied tools, and a glossary support you where you are.
 Your pace, preferences, and boundaries are honored.
 There is no single right way to walk the Path of the Dragon—only your way, walked with care and presence.

-Cross thresholds only when you truly consent to initiation and have the support to integrate what follows.
+Go slowly.
+Cross thresholds only with real consent and enough steadiness to integrate what follows.

 A Final Word

-As you step onto your own Spiral Path, let these words guide but never limit you.
-Engage actively, trust your intuition, and honor your unique way.
+If you step onto your own Spiral Path, let these words guide but never limit you.
+Keep the early agreements close.
+Let consent, pacing, and repair remain at the center of how you walk.

 “Move at the speed of trust.”